Dexters For Sale

 All animals for sale are negative for Chondrodysplasia and PHA, (we do not market carriers of either known Dexter genetic lethal).
 All animals qualify for ADCA, PDCA, or CDCA Registration.

 We will gladly provide any known genotype for any trait, so if you are looking for something in particular, let us know.
 Although the A2 allele is extremely common in our herd, we have seen nothing published in support of the A2 hypothesis in over a decade.
 Belle Fourche Farm makes no claim as to A2 milk making consumers “feel better,” or A2 milk treating or preventing any disease.
 Because of this, we feel it would be unfair to advertise animals as A2 or to price them differently.
-Below is a sample of the most current literature on A2 milk and decide for yourself:
+Below is a sample of the most current literature on A2 milk.